After living in a van for almost two years now, I’ve come up with lots of van life essentials I can’t live without.

 The iPad also comes in handy finding free campsites using sites like iOverlander, Free Roam and The Dyrt Pro Membership (click here for a FREE 90-Day Trial!)

 Plus, I download magazines from my library and read them on my iPad!
 This is really a multi-use device.

 Here’s some gear to make your campsite cozy and comfortable!

-This compact camping chair can hold up to 242 pounds, and you won't even notice it when its store in your campervan.
-The chair weighs only two pounds, which is amazing!
+This compact camping chair can hold up to 242 pounds and only weighs two pounds.

 We've used this for sitting around a campfire and on the beach.
 I won't go anywhere with this van life necessity.

 Living the van life means you’ll often be heading down remote roads in search of that perfect boondocking spot.
 But what if your vehicle breaks down?
 What if you get a flat tire?
 Here’s some of the top safety gear you should add to your van life packing list.

 - 12-Volt Jump Starter Box

 - Garmin inReach Mini